CDOT-CV/jpo-cvmanager/services/intersection-api/api/README.md

 `--cors-file` replaces the bucket's existing CORS configuration.
 Preserve any rules required by deployed webapp origins when adding the localhost rule.

+### Browsing firmware files

+The Admin Firmware page lists the configured bucket through `GET /admin/firmware/objects?page_size=100`.
+This endpoint requires the same ADMIN/superuser permission as uploading.
+Pass the returned `next_page_token` as `page_token` to fetch another page; page sizes are limited to 1–200 objects.
+It never lists buckets or permits the client to choose another bucket.

+The table groups object paths on each page and supports file selection, refresh, and previous/next navigation.
+Objects with unexpected paths are also included.
+`VERIFIED` means the current object version, size, and checksum match recorded verification evidence; `CHANGED` means an object at a previously verified path no longer matches. `UNVERIFIED` objects have an unsuccessful/pending upload record, and `UNTRACKED` objects have no matching upload record.
+Neither listing nor selecting a file verifies it.
+Listing reports only objects present in storage.

+The existing upload form remains accessible from **Upload firmware**.
+The upload dialog redesign and deletion actions are separate increments.

 ### Upload lifecycle